The Double Refuge 🇲🇽 Señor Locke

 For use almost can change the stamp of nature.

-The ghost scene at the beginning of Hamlet validates the supernatural over Horatio’s material philosophy, yet one might note that there is clearly a material philosophy to contend with the older Medieval one.
-This philosophy is held by the play’s most sane and trusted character, who acts cautiously and reasonably at all times, and who is even receptive to ideas that don’t appear compatible with his rationalistic philosophy.
-In this sense, Horatio is an example of an agnostic who appears long before Huxley.
-He is also the one who warns Hamlet against the disastrous duel with Laertes, a warning which Hamlet sloughs off with an odd combination of rationality (against augury) and mysticism (in favour of providence):
+The ghost scene at the beginning of Hamlet validates the supernatural over Horatio’s material philosophy, yet the way Hamlet talks about the supernatural suggests an empirical model of the mind, almost a century before Locke.
+This rational empirical philosophy is held by the play’s most sane and trusted character, who acts cautiously and reasonably at all times, and who is even receptive to ideas that don’t appear compatible with his rationalistic philosophy.
+In this sense, Horatio is an example of a double refugee who appears long before Huxley.

 Horatio: If your mind dislike anything, obey it.
 I will forestall their repair hither and say you are not fit.